 As a part of your treatment plan for renal artery stenosis, your doctor may recommend making certain lifestyle changes:

-Maintain a healthy weight.
+- Maintain a healthy weight.
 When your weight increases, so does your blood pressure.
-If you're overweight, even losing 10 pounds may help to lower your blood pressure.
+If you're overweight, losing weight may help to lower your blood pressure.

 Preparing for an appointment

 For renal artery stenosis, you may start by seeing your family doctor or a general practitioner.
-However, you may be referred to a doctor who specializes in conditions that affect the heart and blood vessels (cardiologist) or kidneys (nephrologist), particularly if blood pressure is difficult to control or kidney function worsens.
+However, you may be referred to a doctor who specializes in conditions that affect the kidneys (nephrologist) or a heart and blood vessel specialist (cardiologist), particularly if blood pressure is difficult to control or kidney function worsens.

 Here's some information to help you get ready for your appointment, as well as what to expect from your doctor.